Madison to require electric vehicle chargers in new parking lots

 Starting this year, Madison developers will be required to include electric vehicle charging equipment in most new parking lots as part of a push to meet the city’s sustainability goals.

-Under the ordinance adopted by the city council Tuesday, at least 1% of parking spaces in new multifamily residential and some commercial lots are required to have EV chargers, and 10% of the spaces have to be wiring in place so that chargers can be easily installed in the future.
+Under the ordinance adopted Tuesday by the City Council, at least 1% of parking spaces in new multifamily residential and some commercial lots are required to have EV chargers, and 10% of the spaces have to have wiring in place so that chargers can be easily installed in the future.

 The requirements will also apply to existing parking lots when at least 10,000 square feet are repaved.